WHO WE ARE

 We Build Bridges of Support and Foster Community

 Our mission takes on many forms.
 The street chaplain visits homeless persons where they are most often found, on the streets, at the shelters, motels, encampments, hospitals, nursing facilities, and the county jail.
-We accompany the homeless and support them by helping the unsheltered find financial assistance, housing, and medical care by connecting them with city/county programs, healthcare providers and local organizations such as St. Vincent De Paul.
-We also have a weekly Wellness Gathering that brings together the housed and those who are living on the street to share stories, prayers, and a warm meal every week.
+We accompany the homeless and support them by helping the unsheltered find financial assistance, housing, and medical care by connecting them with city/county programs, healthcare providers and local service organizations.
+We also host a Wellness Gathering that brings together the housed and those who are living on the street to share stories, prayers, and a warm meal every week.